Teenage Parent Program

 • TAPP students also have the opportunity to enroll their children in KOOTASCA’s Early Head Start program.

-• TAPP students receive home visits pre and post-partum which include depression screening, Purple Cry training,
+• TAPP students receive home visits pre and post-partum which include depression screening, Purple Cry training, goal setting and planning, crisis support, connection to community resources, etc.

 • TAPP Students also spend time participating in community activities and events.